klapo/turbpy/README.md

 ## Offline land-surface turbulence schemes
 Package designed to allow simulation of surface turbulent fluxes outside a land-model context.

+See the ipython notebook [TF.turbpyTest](./TF.turbpyTest.ipynb) for an example of how the turbpy package can be used.

 ## References
 Many of these equations and definitions are derived from Chris Bretherton's notes on boundary layer meteorology, from Andreas 2001, and from SNTHERM revision 4.